Chad rebels threaten to depose slain president's son

 ------

 Larson reported from Dakar, Senegal.
-Associated Press writers Sam Magdy in Cairo; Sylvie Corbet in Paris and Jennifer Peltz at the United Nations contributed.
+Associated Press writers Sam Magdy in Cairo and Sylvie Corbet in Paris contributed